 Common examples of PFICs include foreign mutual funds, ETFs, hedge funds, and certain foreign corporations that primarily generate passive income.

-What is the QEF Election?
+What is a QEF Election?

 When you make a QEF election, you agree to: